 Venice Osteria and Trattoria – La Bar Scuela Osteria

-Later in the afternoon, we travelled across to the Castello district, and got lost while trying to find the Palazzo Grimani (the location of the final scary scenes in the movie “Don’t Look Now”).
+Later in the afternoon, we traveled across to the Castello district, and got lost while trying to find the Palazzo Grimani (the location of the final scary scenes in the movie “Don’t Look Now”).

-I was also dying to take a pee (all that red wine and sparling water…), which is how we discovered La Bar Scuela Osteria, on the Salizada De Le Gate, 3183/A, Castello.
+I was also dying to take a pee (all that red wine and sparkling water…), which is how we discovered La Bar Scuela Osteria, on the Salizada De Le Gate, 3183/A, Castello.
 Here we paid €5 for a couple of glasses of red wine, and got directions thrown into the bargain.

 If you’re peckish, you can get some tasty-looking bar snacks here, and the place seems to be very popular with the locals.
 Here again you are a good way off from the touristy places, and this is a nice bar to relax and takes things easy.